gcalderone/SortMerge.jl/README.md

     return 999
 end

 # Join the arrays.
-Note that we passed the customized  `signdist` function as 3rd argument and the matching threshold as 4th argument.
+Note that we passed the customized  `signdiff` function as 3rd argument and the matching threshold as 4th argument.
-join = sortjoin([lat1 long1], [lat2 long2], signdist, 1.)
+join = sortjoin([lat1 long1], [lat2 long2], signdiff, 1.)

 # Print the maximum arc distance in arcsec between all matched coordinates.
 This must be smaller than 1.
 println(maximum(gcirc.(2, long1[join.match1], lat1[join.match1], long2[join.match2], lat2[join.match2])))